qfpl/blog/content/projects/language-star.md

 Many programming languages have not been designed with the intent of preventing developers from making common mistakes, or lack many important features to develop robust software.
-Even so, this class of languages recieve widespread use by career developers.
+Even so, this class of languages receive widespread use by career developers.
 The use of such languages in any commercial setting means greater costs, more bugs, and increased time to market.